6 minute read

 - To turn video or microphone on or off, click .

-- To add more meeting participants, click on the three dots and then the plus icon .
+- To add more meeting participants, click on the participant icon .

 - To record the meeting, click on the three dots and then click Start Recording.
 Read more about footage in this guide.